Aidenliu98/INFO550_Project-1/project/README.md

 ## ALMI_CAT: A Pipline of Parallel Imputation for Large-Scale Dataset

-The data we used for illustration is called `sample_data.csv` and `dict.csv`.
+The data used for illustration is called `sample_data.csv` and `dict.csv`.
 They both are included in this repository.

 To analyze the data you will need to install some `R` packages.
 The required packages can be installed using `R` commands.